 Wigs: The majority of militia would not have worn wigs but there may be a few.

 Facial Hair: 18th century men did not wear beards, goatees, soul patches or long sideburns.
-(Yes, some German troops did sport waxed moustaches and Edward Teach, the infamous pirate wore a trademark black beard early in the century - but these are rare exceptions which had purpose in what they did.)
+(Yes, some German troops did sport waxed moustaches and Edward Teach, the infamous pirate wore a trademark black beard early in the century - but these are unusual exceptions which had purpose in what they did.)
 Whatever you may have seen in movies - or even on reenactors - men simply didn't wear beards during this era.
-(Yes, I am aware that there is facial hair pictured on this very page.
+(Yes, we are aware that there is some facial hair pictured on this very page.
 Authenticity is a "work in progress" for us all. ;o)

 Accessories: Haversacks, pouches, powderhorns, etc. were all commonly used.
 Make sure they are of period materials and design.

 Weapon: This could be a British "Brown Bess" musket, a French "Charleville" musket, an older military model or a civilian article such as a fowling piece.
 All would be flintlocks.
 Quality reproductions of the Brown Bess and Charleville are available from certain suppliers along with the necessary accoutrements.
-A period style bayonet is optional.
+A period style bayonet is optional for militia.
 The typical militia member would not carry a sword or pistols though there may be a few.
 Ditto for rifles.
-Avoid modern black powder weapons which have an historic look but are not correct to the period.

 Riflemen